How To Become A Polymath

 They usually do not watch mindless TV or surf the net endlessly for no reason.

-When they socialize, they prefer to discuss important topic’s so to draw upon concepts and ideas, in place of gossip or small talk.
+When they socialize, they prefer to discuss important topic’s so as to draw upon concepts and ideas, in place of gossip or small talk.

-Connections, friendships and associates are easily made.
+Connections, friendships, and associates are easily made.

-The Comfort Zone Is NO Comfort At All.
+The Comfort Zone Is NO Comfort At All

 Comfort zones are genuinely the worst place to put a polymath for they are continually looking to expand beyond what they consider comfortable.